jimhigson/oboe.js-dissertation/main/main.md

 automated testing can provide a high degree of confidence regarding the correct working of the library.
-A local event bus facilitates communication inside an Oboe instance and most components interact solely by using this bus; receiving events, processing them, and publishing further events in response.
-The use of an event bus is a variation on the Observer pattern which removes the need for each unit to locate specific other units before it may listen to their output, giving a highly decoupled shape to the library in which each part knows the events it requires but not who publishes them.
+A local event bus facilitates communication inside an Oboe instance and most components interact solely by using this bus: receiving events, processing them, and publishing further events in response.
+The use of an event bus removes the need for each unit to locate other units before it may listen to their output, giving a highly decoupled shape to the library in which each part knows the events it requires but not who publishes them.
 Once everything is wired into the bus no central control is required and the larger